Introduction to Data Science Machine Learning

 - To answer all such questions, we have a field called data science.

-- Data Science is can be considered as a broad field that comprises data mining, data engineering, data visualization, data integration statistical methods, R/python/SQL programming, machine learning, Big data and more.
+- Data Science can be considered as a broad field that comprises data mining, data engineering, data visualization, data integration statistical methods, R/python/SQL programming, machine learning, Big data, and more.